Billplz/Billplz-for-GravityForms/readme.txt

 = Where can I get API Secret & X Signature Key ? =

-You can the API Secret Key at your Billplz Account Settings.
+You can get the API Secret Key at your Billplz Account Settings.
 [Get it here](https://www.billplz.com/enterprise/setting)

 = Where can I get Collection ID? =

-You can the Collection ID at your Billplz >> Billing.
+You can get the Collection ID at your Billplz >> Billing.
 [Get it here](https://www.billplz.com/enterprise/billing)

 = Troubleshooting =